How Effective are Large Language Models in Generating Software Specifications?: RQ3: Comparative Failure Diagnosis

 Fig.~\ref{fig:suboptimal} presents a portion of the prompt for the target parameter \texttt{sp\_input}. \basemodel fails to generate the specification \texttt{ndim:>=2}, which is not explicitly stated in the description and requires \basemodel to comprehend the implicit relationship between \texttt{N} and its value range, i.e., \q{N$\ge =$2}.
 Adding an example with such implicit constraints enables \basemodel to generate the correct specification.

-\paragraph{Missing Domain Knowledge} This refers to LLM failures due to insufficient domain knowledge.
+\mypara{Missing Domain Knowledge} This refers to LLM's failures due to insufficient domain knowledge.
 For instance, in Fig.~\ref{fig:domainknowledge}, \basemodel generates a specification using a non-existent function, \texttt{isInDanger}, instead of \texttt{searchForDanger}.
 This issue arises as the LLM lacks relevant context, such as the methods in the class, while \jdoctor employs a search-based approach examining all methods in the relevant classes.
 This result uncovers LLMs' limitation compared to traditional search-based methods: a deficiency in domain knowledge.
 To validate our hypothesis, we manually incorporate relevant domain knowledge into the prompt, alongside the provided examples. \basemodel then successfully generates the accurate specification, utilizing the correct function (in green).
-Fig.~\ref{fig:rootcause} shows that 37\% and 20\% of \basemodel's failures are due to missing domain knowledge.
+Fig.~\ref{fig:rootcause} shows that 50\% of \basemodel's failures are due to missing domain knowledge.

-\paragraph{Wrong Focus} It denotes instances where LLMs fail to focus on crucial keywords or are misguided or diverted by other content.
+\mypara{Wrong Focus} It denotes instances where LLMs fail to focus on crucial keywords or are misguided or diverted by other content.
 For example, Fig.~\ref{fig:wrong_focus} shows the LLM fails to generate the correct specification from the original document (in yellow), \texttt{numeric}, which specifies the data type of the input tensor.
-By employing a slightly revised description that merely quotes the keyword, \basemodel successfully generates the specification.
-Fig.~\ref{fig:rootcause} reveals that 17\% and 27\% of \basemodel's failures are due to the wrong focus.
+By employing a slightly revised description that merely quotes the keyword, the LLM successfully generates the specification.
+Fig.~\ref{fig:rootcause} reveals that 13\% of \basemodel's failures are due to the wrong focus.

 To identify such failures, we apply three input mutation strategies: \textit{minor modifications} by simply adding quotation marks to the keywords; \textit{rewriting the sentence} while preserving the same syntactic structure (e.g., changing \q{A or B} to \q{B or A}); and \textit{deleting redundant content} to help the LLM concentrate on the essential parts.
 All three strategies involve simple and semantics-preserving mutations and do not have impacts on the rule-based methods like \docter as they rely on syntactic structure.
 We find that 42\% of such cases can be resolved by merely quoting the keyword(s).